-These are nonimmigrant visas that allow foreigners to enter into the U.S.
+These are nonimmigrant visas that allow foreigners to enter the U.S. without

-without having to invest a lot of money and capital into a business.
-If
+having to invest a lot of money and capital into a business.
+If you are

-you are unsure if your country has a treaty of commerce and navigation
+unsure if your country has a treaty of commerce and navigation with the

 Why Choose Our Treaty Visa Attorney?